 About

-I’m currently a Computer Science Ph.D. student at UT Austin, supervised by Prof. Peter Stone.
-My research interests are decentralized cooperative multi-agent reinforcement learning, and leveraging demonstration knowledge to improve sample efficiency of reinforcement learning.
+I am a 5th year Ph.D. student in the Computer Science Department at UT Austin, supervised by Peter Stone.
+I am primarily interested in how agents might learn to cooperate with unseen agents – a problem known as ad hoc teamwork.
+My other research interests include decentralized cooperative multi-agent reinforcement learning, leveraging demonstration knowledge to improve sample efficiency of reinforcement learning, and representation learning for reinforcement learning.

 I received a B.S. in Mathematics and Computer Science from Duke University, where I researched interpretable machine learning methods for criminal recidivism prediction with Prof. Cynthia Rudin.
 We also analyzed the COMPAS recidivism prediction algorithm, showing that a nonlinear dependence on age was an alternative explanation for the previously observed racial bias of COMPAS.
 My work was recognized with a Goldwater Scholarship, a premier national undergraduate research award.